SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 ==================================

 After configuring your operating system, you must install the NVIDIA CUDA driver.

+.. note:: If your Linux GUI runs on the server, it must be stopped before installing the CUDA drivers.

 .. warning:: If your Linux GUI runs on the server, it must be stopped before installing the CUDA drivers.